Justwouter/WDPR-SE2/README.md

 # WDPR-SE2
 WDPR project for Software Engineering 2 at THUAS
+Use dotnet run or npm install && npm start